Key takeaways:

-Started a solid home service business but not sure how to make it grow?
-Online marketing methods are the most effective ways to bring in new leads, increase profit, and promote long-term success.
-But they may not come as naturally to you as fixing a leaky faucet or installing a new appliance.
+Started a solid home service business, but not sure how to make it grow?
+The fastest way to bring in new leads, boost profits, and set yourself up for long-term success is through online marketing.
+But these strategies may not come as naturally to you as fixing a leaky faucet or installing a new appliance.

 If you need some direction, follow these home service marketing tips to take the first steps to scaling your business.